Guides

 How Abstract API Handles IP Address Validation in C#

-Abstract API addresses the core weaknesses of traditional methods through a simple API endpoint that returns live security intelligence.
+Abstract API addresses the core weaknesses of traditional methods by the delivery of up-to-date threat intelligence through a simple HTTPS endpoint.

-Once you know Abstract’s capabilities, you add its IP validation API to your project with ease.
+Once you are familiar with Abstract’s capabilities, it is simple to add its IP validation API to your project.

-- Create a free Abstract account and copy your API key.
+• Create a free Abstract API account and copy your API key.

-- Store the key in a secure configuration source like User Secrets or Azure Key Vault.
+• Store the API key in a secure configuration source like User Secrets or Azure Key Vault.

-- Define a Plain Old CLR Object (POCO) that matches the fields you need to read.
+• Define a Plain Old CLR Object (POCO) that matches the response fields you need.

-- Use an HttpClient to issue a GET request to the API endpoint.
+• Inject or create an HttpClient and issue the GET request to the API endpoint.

-- Deserialize the JSON response into your DTO to use the security flags and reputation data.
+• Deserialize the JSON response and use the security flags to gate traffic or enrich logs.

-The C# code below shows a simple function.
-It uses HttpClient for a call to the Abstract API endpoint with an IP address and your API key.
-The code then inspects the security flags in the response to decide if it should accept or reject the request.
+The C# code below demonstrates a direct call to the IP Intelligence API.
+It creates an HttpClient, builds the request URI with your API key and the target IP address, and then makes an asynchronous GET request.
+The code then inspects the boolean security flags in the response to decide whether to accept or reject the connection.

 var http = new HttpClient();